infopcgood/proto-ros2/README.md

 This software assumes the following hardware setup:
 - Raspberry Pi 5
 - Adafruit RGB Matrix Bonnet
-- 2 64x32 HUB75 LED Matrices daisy-chaine
+- 2 64x32 HUB75 LED Matrices daisy-chained
 - A camera module or a webcam
+- A microphone
 - A speaker (optional)

 Consult [this page](https://learn.adafruit.com/rgb-matrix-panels-with-raspberry-pi-5/wiring) for wiring instructions.